element36-io/ebics-java-service/TEST.md

     cd ebics-java-service; mkdir ./app;
     docker run -it -v $PWD:/app -w /app  gradle:6-jdk8-hotspot gradle test

-See `./build/reports/tests/test/index.html` for test results.
-With minimum Java 8 and Maven run tests directly with `gradle test`
+On your host machine, test results are stored `./build/reports/tests/test/index.html`, test documents are stored in `./out`.
+With minimum Java 8 and Maven run tests on your host machine with `gradle test`, again see `./build/reports/tests/test/index.html` for test results.

 See [here](https://github.com/element36-io/ebics-java-client/blob/master/README.md) how to run tests on ebics-java-client.